Assessment process for new carers

 The full carer assessment will be completed over approximately 2-3 visits with at least one of the visits being conducted in the applicant’s home.

-Where age and developmentally appropriate, the DCF assessment & support worker may involve children and/or young people, and other household members in the interview process.
+Where age and developmentally appropriate, the Territory Families assessment & support worker may involve children and/or young people, and other household members in the interview process.

-- Step 5: Carer Assessment Report is completed and submitted to DCF
+- Step 5: Carer Assessment Report is completed and submitted to Territory Families

-The DCF carer assessment and support worker will complete a comprehensive report summarising findings from the interviews, screening checks and making recommendations.
+The Territory Families carer assessment and support worker will complete a comprehensive report summarising findings from the interviews, screening checks and making recommendations.

 Applicants will be provided with the opportunity to make comment on the report prior to it being submitted.
 Any comments will be documented and submitted as an attachment.
 Applicants are entitled to discuss any disagreement with the report and its recommendations with a more senior assessor.